WSA Module 01: Windows Server Fundamentals

 Datacenter Highly virtualized datacenters Per-core + CALs, Unlimited VMs

-Azure Edition Azure hybrid cloud integration Azure-only features (Hotpatch)
+Azure Edition Azure hybrid integration Hotpatch (no reboots)

 Edition comparison Standard2 VMsincludedPer-core +CALs Datacenter∞ VMsunlimitedPer-core + CALs Essentials≤25 usersSmall bizPer-serverno CALs Azure EditioncloudHotpatchno rebootsAzure-only Datacenter pulses, the heavily-virtualized choice